14dayscash/Landing-Page/post-facing-foreclosure-visalia.md

 ## Your 5 Options If You Are Facing Foreclosure

 **1. Re-instatement.** Pay the full past-due amount and the foreclosure stops.
 The hard part is obviously having that amount available.
 If you are facing hardship, a HUD-approved housing counselor can also tell you what assistance is currently available, and it is always free!
 Never pay anyone upfront for mortgage relief help, that is illegal in California under SB 94.
 - **Pro:** Stops the foreclosure outright, nothing restructured or owed differently, just brought current.
+Easiest option!
 - **Con:** Requires having the full past-due amount available all at once, which is usually the problem in the first place.

 **2. Loan Modification.** Your lender adjusts the terms of your existing mortgage, usually a longer repayment timeline in exchange for a different monthly payment.
 This can stop foreclosure but does not erase what you owe, it restructures it.
-- **Pro:** Stops foreclosure and lowers your monthly payment without needing a lump sum.
+- **Pro:** Stops foreclosure and lowers your monthly payment without a lump sum.
 - **Con:** Doesn't erase the debt, it restructures with a higher intrest rate based on lender approval.

 **3. Bankruptcy.** Filing generally triggers an automatic stay that halts foreclosure proceedings, at least temporarily.
 It is a serious step with a heavy, long-term impact on your credit and future financing, and it should be discussed with a bankruptcy attorney, not decided from a blog post.